mguerrerozam/plantduino/README.md

 # 🌱 PlantDuino – Automated Irrigation with ESP8266 and Telegram

 **PlantDuino** is an automated plant irrigation system powered by an **ESP8266** microcontroller, enabling real-time monitoring and remote control of watering through **Telegram**.
-This project was developed by first-year Computer Engineering students at the **University of Concepción, Chile**.
+This project was developed by first-year Computer Engineering students at **Universidad de Concepción, Chile**.

 ---